petiatodorova/QAFundamentals/Lectures/QA-Lectures.md

 ==> Component Testing: Unit tests focus on aspects internal to the component itself.

     --> Testing separate components/units of the software.
-    --> Software units (components): Modules, units, programs, functions, Classes – in Object Oriented Programming --> Individual testing: Components are tested individually and Isolated from all other software components --> Isolation - Prevents external influences on the components.
+    --> Software units (components): Modules, units, programs, functions, Classes in OOP --> Individual testing: Components are tested individually and Isolated from all other software components
+    --> Isolation - Prevents external influences on the components.
     Interaction with neighbors is not performed

 ==> Integration Testing: Supposes that components are already tested individually